JIju-655/Nuclei-3d-Segmentation/README.md

 ### **3. Otsu Thresholding + Morphological Cleanup**

-Otsu Thresholding is an automated image segmentation technique that determines the optimal threshold to separate an image into two classes (e.g., foreground and background) by minimizing the intra-class variance or maximizing the inter-class variance.Morphological Cleanup is applied after Otsu thresholding to refine the segmented output by removing noise and small artifacts.
+Otsu Thresholding  an automated image segmentation technique that determines the optimal threshold to separate an image into two classes (e.g., foreground and background) by minimizing the intra-class variance or maximizing the inter-class variance.Morphological Cleanup is applied after Otsu thresholding to refine the segmented output by removing noise and small artifacts.Therefore it helps to
-- Computes global Otsu threshold.
 - Removes small objects.
 - Closes small gaps using a 3D structuring element.
 - Fills small holes.